suducode/ReactiveRabbit/README.md

 RabbitMq is popular messaging bus and used pretty extensively in the industry.
 While great at what it does, it does not offer backpressure at a producer consumer level.
 It does provide backpressure using TCP (its underlying protocol) when the broker's memory fills up to certain level, slowing down all the producers associated to it.
-This means one fast producer / slow consumer combination can slow down all producers associated with the broker.
-By reactive capability of this library we provide backpresusre and as a nice side effect pretty good speed.
- The reason for speed comes from the rabbit queues being fairly empty for the most part of the data transfer.
+This means one fast producer / slow consumer combination can slow down all producers associated with the broker.But with this reactive library we provide backpresusre at a single producer/ consumer level and as a nice side effect, we get pretty good speed.The speed comes from the rabbit queues being fairly empty for the most part of the data transfer.

 How does it work ?